 |I love the breakfast at Frederiksminde!|

 Dragsholm is a historical castle, located about 90 km west of Copenhagen on the countryside.
 Beautifully renovated and offers wonderful food and great service!
+This place was awarded a Michelin star a few years back and they really, really deserve their star!

 |The beautiful Dragsholm castle|